annashabalina/on-caseStudy/README.md

 as once the form is submitted, response from ``/graphql`` will be 500.
 So this stopped me to run all the next steps and to see if they will pass.
 There is a screenshot in `screenshots` folder and a recording in `videos` folder to give you a bit more insight on what is happening.

+In the `pages` folder it would also be a better solution to move selectors outside of functions and save them into variables.
+But considering time limitation and that there is only one spec and each selector is used only once, for this specific case I have decided to go with a bit simpler approach.